g2f1/CTF-writeups/scriptCTF2025/Cryptography/EaaS/README.md

 - The generated email is not part of it, since we replaced the "o" with "m"
 - No "script.sorcerer" exists in it

-I know, I know — you’re probably wondering what this is all about.
+I know, I know, you’re probably wondering what this is all about.
 But in fact, every single detail was added on purpose, and I will explain why in the decryption step.
-Just relax, you’ll understand.

 After I sent the password to the server it gave me this :

      Encrypted password (hex) : 56f2b9827a8f8318efcabc61266d90939d28a3c5cee5124d53376c29428e00ab92178395ac900206c0db7246fe81a15c7c23be2f00867ea830c248f8b4b65799d46d3cbd9204b6184f0f3fb7d9f947c7

-With a length of 80 bytes the same as the plaintext password.
+With a length of 80 bytes the same as the length of the plaintext password.
 So all things go as expected.
-Now we need to make changes to the ciphertext we get so that after decryption we get a strings that ends with "script.sorcerer" and it has the genreted email on it.
+Now we need to make changes to the ciphertext we get so that after decryption we get a string that ends with "script.sorcerer" and it has the generated email on it.
 Let's do it.

 I created this visualization of the decryption process to give you a clearer understanding of what happened.